nourchalouhi/SummarisingBiomedicalWorkpapers/src/README.md

 	•	Each file targets a particular experimental question, evaluation scenario, or model setup.

-	•	Scripts are not always standalone or production-ready—many are for rapid prototyping, comparison, and batch runs on datasets.
+	•	Scripts are not always standalone or production-ready many are for rapid prototyping, comparison, and batch runs on datasets.

 	•	For more details on how each experiment informed the thesis, please refer to the main thesis document or experimental appendix.

-⸻

-## Usage

 	•	Please review each script’s top-level comments and adjust file paths, API keys, or dependencies as needed before running.